AiratTop/imagemagick-watermark/README.md

 ![imagemagick-watermark](https://repository-images.githubusercontent.com/323574175/f8fee100-445e-11eb-90d5-1f333250d808)

-A script for fast batch compression and watermarking of images by Airat Halitov.
+A script for fast batch compression and watermarking of images by AiratTop.

 ## Installation and Usage:
 ```bash